 - Mitre sued HBO for millions of dollars, alleging the portrayal harmed its reputation.

 - The court sided with HBO and dismissed the libel lawsuit.

 Though that may sound like good news, it's not all righteous roses for HBO.
 Mitre could still appeal the decision.
-Plus, the lawsuit was only just recently tried, which means the seven years leading up to this victory must have been a significant drain on resources, considering pre-trial motions require a ton of time and paperwork and attorney fees are a pretty penny.
+Plus, the lawsuit was only just recently tried, which means the seven years leading up to this victory must have been a significant drain on resources.
+Pre-trial motions require a ton of time and paperwork, and attorney fees can add up.

-HBO may be able to overcome those lost resources, but a small-business owner?
-The time constraints alone could be enough to threaten their survival.
+HBO may be able to overcome those lost resources, but a small business owner?
+The time constraints alone could be enough to threaten a small business's survival.

 Unfortunately, it's not just mega entertainment corporations that have to worry about libel lawsuits.
 If you've ever accidentally spouted off about a competitor or past client in public, you could be in the same boat.

 Don't believe it?
-Check out the freelancer who was sued over a tweet about a former client in the post "How Commercial General Liability Insurance Can Protect You from an $82,630 Tweet."
-And because social media often blurs the line between your professional and personal life, it's all too easy to make these mistakes online.
+Check out the freelancer who was sued over a tweet about a former client.
+Because social media often blurs the line between your professional and personal life, it's all too easy to make these mistakes online.

-While it's wise to carry General Liability coverage as a fail safe, you should also do what you can to curb your risk exposures where you can.
-Good thing we have just the resource that can help you out: Tweet or Twibel: The Small-Business Owner's Guide to Advertising Injury.
+While it's wise to carry general liability coverage as a fail-safe, you should also do what you can to curb your risk exposures where you can.

 You know what they say: knowledge is power.
 Arm your business with information and put it to use.